About Lakehead International Student Services on Immigration

 Social Insurance Number (SIN)

 Social Insurance Number (SIN) is required for anyone that wants to work and be paid in Canada.
-Understand the employer’s role in requesting SIN.
-International students with valid study permits can obtain or renew their SIN online or visit Service Canada
+International students with valid study permits may obtain or renew their SIN online or visit Service Canada

 Find a Service Canada Office

 Thunder Bay: Service Canada, 975 Alloy Drive, Thunder Bay